 For the purpose of this bylaw, an international student is a student who is not a United States citizen and who is in Ohio receiving secondary education in an Ohio school.
 International students are ineligible for interscholastic athletics in Ohio unless they can meet one of the exceptions below.

 EXCEPTION 1: An international student may be declared eligible if the student’s parents have made a bona fide legal change of residence into Ohio and the international student is enrolled and attending an Ohio member school.
-The student is ineligible until ruled eligible by the Commissioner’s office.
+The student is ineligible until ruled eligible by the Executive Director’s office.

 TO REQUEST A RULING

 The Principal or other administrator shall submit a letter to either Roxanne Price or Deborah Moore listing all international students who are attending that school during the current year and wish to participate in interscholastic athletics.
-The letter serves as verification that the parents, who are not US citizens, are legal residents of Ohio.
+The letter serves as verification that the parents, who are not US citizens, are legal residents of Ohio and that the students have not participated in an interscholastic sport in the 12 months immediately preceding their transfer, if applicable.

 If the parents are moving into a district in Ohio from another school district, then transfer bylaw 4-7-2 exception one may apply.
 Click here to read that guidance: http://www.ohsaa.org/Portals/0/Eligibility/4-7-2Guidance_Exc1.pdf